LAKERS TOGETHER: Find out information about COVID-19

 Cancellation/Closure/Remote Status – During Final Exams

-In the event of a cancellation, closure, or remote status on a specified exam day, any classroom-based exams affected would be held on the next available day after the exam week has concluded.
+In the event of a cancellation, closure, significant interruption in technology, or remote status on a specified exam day, any classroom-based exams affected would be held on the next available day after the exam week has concluded.
 For example, if a Tuesday exam day were affected, the next available day after the conclusion of the exam week would be Saturday.
 If two exam days were affected, i.e. Wednesday and Thursday, Wednesday’s exam would take place on Saturday and Thursday’s exam would be the following Monday.
 Faculty and students are advised to be aware of this contingency when making travel plans.

 In the event of a cancellation or closure during exam week, faculty who are able to modify their exams to allow for online, take-home, or similar formats may do so for all students who agree.
 Faculty have an obligation to provide the option to students to be examined in the manner described in the syllabus, and for those students, exams will be scheduled as described above.
 Faculty should be flexible in allowing individual students to make alternative schedule arrangements; however, the due date of the final exam cannot be earlier than the date and time assigned for the course in the final exam schedule.